Workout

 2. Physical Fitness: Beyond Appearance

-Physical fitness encompasses strength, endurance, flexibility, and body composition.(1)
+Physical fitness includes strength, endurance, flexibility and body composition.(1)

 a.
 Body Composition.

-- Body Mass Index (BMI): BMI is a common measure, but it doesn’t distinguish between muscle and fat mass.
+• Body Mass Index (BMI): BMI is a very common tool but is not healthy in that it cannot differentiate between muscalar mas and fat mass.

-- Waist-to-Hip Ratio (WHR): This metric assesses fat distribution.
-A higher WHR can indicate increased health risks.
+• Waist-to-Hip Ratio (WHR): This metric is a measure of body fat distribution.
+A higher whr is associated with more health risks.

 Table: Waist-to-Hip Ratio Risk Levels